 The South Florida Urban Wildlife Refuge Project works alongside the Arthur R. Marshall Loxahatchee National Wildlife Refuge (Loxahatchee NWR).
 Visitors have the opportunity to have wide access to wildlife refuges, green spaces, and green careers through hands-on projects, initiatives, and environmental education.

 Questions or interest in South Florida work?
-Contact Liz Figueroa.
+Contact Angie Horn.

 Initiatives: